random1619/Cognitive-Decline-Pattern-Detection/README.md

-# 🧠 Cognitive Stress Detection in Speech
+# 🧠 Speech intelligence module

 ## 📝 Overview
-This repository contains a comprehensive Python-based cognitive analysis tool designed to detect stress patterns and abnormalities in speech.
+This repository contains a comprehensive Python-based speech analysis tool designed to detect speech patterns and abnormalities in speech.
 The system uses a **multi-modal approach** combining acoustic feature extraction, speech-to-text analysis, and machine learning to identify potential cognitive stress markers in audio samples.

 ## 🌟 Features